 In October 2017, he released his fourth album, “Reflecting Forward”, an all original release.
 The record is a very personal reflection of cathartic healing and moving through profound challenge.
 The album won Album of the Year 2017 from both Whisperings Solo Piano Radio and SoloPiano.com, respectively.

 Ryan released “Winter II” in November 2018.
 The album is a follow up to the first seasonal record, and is a collection of re-imagined arrangements of winter favorites such as “Ukrainian Bell Carol”, “Still, Still, Still”, “Angels We Have Heard on High”, “What Child is This” and “Dona Nobis Pacem”.
 Ryan also reunited with cellist Heidi Mausbach on two version of the Bach-Gounod “Ave Maria”.
 The album won Album of the Year from SoloPianoChristmas.com.
+It is also nominated for Enlightened Piano Radio’s Holiday Album of the Year, TBD in September of 2019 at an awards concert in Montreal.

 Musical Jobs/Current Happenings